amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 # Motivation
 April 2024
-I am new to FFMPEG using the C libraries.
+I am not new to FFMPEG, but new using the libav C libraries.
 The documentation is great but it doesn't explain concepts to a newbie. https://github.com/leandromoreira/ffmpeg-libav-tutorial is an excellent resource.
 It helped me understand the concepts and use of the data structures in libav.
 Still I had my own path and I found myself struggling to put together the code needed for the functionality I wanted to create.